-TEAM Co-Founder, Charlotte Coaching Director
+TEAM Co-Founder, National Coaching Director

 Originally from Upstate New York, Andrea moved to San Diego from the East Coast in May of 2008, making her way back to Charlotte, NC in October 2016.
 Playing every sport growing up kept Andrea well-rounded; however, it was lacrosse where she excelled.
 A starter her freshman year on Varsity lacrosse, Andrea aided her team to the State Championship for four consecutive years.
 Being involved with many extracurricular activities, Andrea was president of Key Club for three years, treasurer of her senior class, and parliamentarian of the student council.
 She also coached younger kids at the local YMCA in gymnastics, was an ice skating instructor, and worked summers for Parks and Recreation.
 Growing up, Andrea also played volleyball, basketball, ran track, and was on the swim & dive team.
 Ultimately, it was lacrosse where she found her passion.